Beethoven & John Adams

 Lift off into realms of pure, pulsing bliss.

 ‘Wild Nights!
 Wild Nights!
 Done with the compass – done with the chart!’
 And so, to the words of Emily Dickinson, John Adams’s choral symphony Harmonium lifts off into realms of pure, pulsing bliss.
-Conducted by Edward Gardner, this 1980s classic has become something of a speciality for our superb London Philharmonic Choir, and tonight, with the BBC Symphony Chorus joining the fun, it’ll hit new heights of sonic ecstasy.
+Conducted by Edward Gardner, with the BBC Symphony Chorus joining the London Philharmonic Choir, this 1980s classic will hit new heights of sonic ecstasy.
 First, though, a different kind of wonder, as the great Canadian violinist James Ehnes brings all his insight (as well as his gleaming, golden sound) to Beethoven’s serene Violin Concerto.

 *Edward Gardner’s position in the LPO is generously supported by Aud Jebsen.